 Did you know that Delta Dental has two of the nation's largest dentist networks?

 Our Delta Dental PPO Network is Delta Dental's preferred provider organization (PPO) program.
-Nearly 70% of Oklahoma's dentists participate with more than 100,000 PPO providers participating nationwide.
+65% of Oklahoma's dentists participate with more than 100,000 PPO providers participating nationwide.

 When you are enrolled in Delta Dental's Premier or PPO networks (or both), you have nationwide access to our networks of more than 150,000 participating dentists.
 In other words, your benefits travel with you.

 Beyond great access, as a Delta Dental of Oklahoma subscriber, you are also protected against unnecessary and non-billable charges.
 We have a professional review process that assures the correct diagnosis is made and the correct treatment is administered.
-This, combined with claims review and strict cost control measures saved our clients more than $55 million last year alone.
+This, combined with claims review and strict cost control measures saved our clients nearly $135 million last year alone.

 Unparalleled access to care and cost controls that bring real savings to our members - just another part of the Delta Difference.